 “It is horrific that the [Biden] Administration continues to ignore the purpose of the law which is to bring manufacturing back to America and ensure we have reliable and secure supply chains,” Manchin said in a statement regarding the proposed rules, and the IRA.

 Note: The Inflation Reduction Act — massive climate, energy, tax, and healthcare legislation — was passed along Democratic party lines last year.
 The law contains billions of dollars in clean energy tax incentives and $80 billion in funding for the IRS.
+(Some of that funding has been clawed back and redirected due to the 2023 McCarthy-Biden debt limit deal.)

 New EV Credit Sourcing Rules